 After recording L.A.
 Woman, Morrison declared his intention to go live in Paris with his girlfriend, Pamela Courson.
 Three months later he was found dead on July 3 1971 at the age of 27.
 The official cause of death was listed as heart failure, although no autopsy was performed and nobody who knew Jim witnessed the body except Courson, which has caused widespread rumour and hearsay that Morrison had faked his own death to escape his fame.

-Since Morrison’s death, the legacy, mythos and popularity of The Doors has only continued to grow, sparked by biographies, biopics, compilations, remasters – the band continue to be as popular as ever.
-But it’s one thing to hear the songs on a record, it’s another to experience them live.
+Since Morrison’s death, the legacy, mythos and popularity of the Doors has only continued to grow, sparked by biographies, biopics, compilations, remasters – the band continue to be as popular as ever.